 Get the skills you need to set yourself up for a plumbing apprenticeship.
 Focus on the practical elements of plumbing in course where you develop a range of skills in the plumbing workshop.

-Learn about the different pathways you can take as a plumber such as general, mechanical, domestic, and commercial.
+Learn about the different plumbing pathway choices such as general, mechanical, domestic, and commercial plumbing.
 Tackle a range of tasks such as sheet metal work, technical drawings, and levelling.
 This course covers sustainable plumbing practices.

-Early career starts are available for VCE and VCAL students seeking a career in Plumbing.
-Students can integrate a VET certificate in Plumbing within a VCE or VCAL syllabus.
+Early career starts are available for VCE and VCE VM students seeking a career in Plumbing.
+Students can integrate a VET certificate in Plumbing within a VCE or VCE VM syllabus.
 Using a combination of maths and technical drawings, learn how to set out a bathroom using plans to position fixtures with accuracy and in line with current regulations.
 Learn mild steel welding and brazing using Oxy/Acetylene.
 Understand how current OHS regulations are applied within a simulated plumbing environment.
 Develop products to scale in line with technical drawing specifications.

 Plumbing enables you to:/